marialpaz/project_lifestyle/README.md

 <img src="splitting.png" width="850" height="210"/>
 </p>

-After the steps above, all data is ready to run a machine learning model.
+After the steps above, all data is ready to be used a machine learning model.

 ## 5. Machine learning modelling

+### 5.1 Models and performance

+The following machine learning models were considered to predict the "bmi-range" of the respondents.
+* Random Forest
+* Logistic Regression

 [back to top](#table-of-contents)